Ethan-Heimer/CrookedTheme/readme.md

 <details>
   <summary>Keywords (optional)</summary>

-   The Editor section contains all settings that have to do with changing the colors of specific key words.
+   The Keywords section contains all settings that have to do with changing the colors of specific key words.
 These options are optional as the 'base' section covers most of these keywords.
 Here are the settings you'll find:

    <details>
     <summary>method</summary>